wufoo/docs/source/includes/_entries.md

 }
 ```

-> The above request will recieve a response in this format:
+> The above request will receive a response in this format:

 ```json
 {